Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Gargling

-These activities promote parasympathetic activation and are particularly helpful for individuals who struggle with breath-based techniques.
+These practices promote parasympathetic activation and can be especially helpful for individuals who find breath-based techniques challenging.

 Movement That Signals Safety